honeysol/copilot-js/packages/copilot-js/README.md

 ## Installation

-To install JS Copilot, you can use npm:
+To install copilot-js, you can use npm:

 npm i copilot-js